October 08, 2018

 2. Turn Mistakes Into Opportunities

 The practice of learning from mistakes is one of the best lifelong learning skills anyone can master.
 There is so much we can learn from making mistakes.
 They remind us that we're human, and that we tried.
 They show us better ways to think and work, and also provide insights into hidden knowledge and awareness.

-Ultimately we are responsible for our own learning, and when students own their learning it sticks with them.
+Ultimately we are responsible for our own learning ... when students own their learning, it sticks with them.

 Trying new things and stretching ourselves helps us grow mentally and emotionally, as do the mistakes that will inevitably come with this.
 Our learners are both tough and fragile at the same time.
-Thus we must always treat mistakes as opportunities, and never as crimes.
+We must always treat mistakes as opportunities, and never as crimes.

 3. Stash a Few Go-To Learning Tools

 Everyone has tricks that help them learn.
-For some, it's mental repetition.
-Others create a spur-of-the-moment song about what they want to learn.
+For some it's mental repetition, while others create a spur-of-the-moment song about what they want to learn.
 Ultimately there are dozens of things you can do to help you learn better.

 Do your learners regularly read blogs or listen to podcasts?
 Are they news buffs?
-Maybe they're avid readers?
-Do they enjoy debates and discussions for sharing knowledge and ideas?
-Try to give them opportunities to do these things when you can.
+Maybe they're avid readers, or they enjoy debates and discussions for sharing knowledge and ideas.
+No matter the case, try to give them opportunities to do these things when you can.
 If they give them a thirst for learning and growing, that's a good thing.

 4. Let Them Take the Teaching Reins

 Edgar Dale's Cone of Experience was developed in the 1960s.
 Since then, it has been represented in numerous graphical adaptations.
 They are diverse in content, but they all seem to agree on one thing: learning retention is maximized when we teach our knowledge to someone else.